naoshi-hirata/nd00333-capstone/starter_file/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+model:RamdomForests
+Random Forests is an ensemble learning method that combines multiple decision trees.
+It can exhibit strong classification performance on datasets that include categorical data.
+By combining multiple decision trees, it helps mitigate overfitting and improves generalization performance.

+hyperparameters:
+n_estimators: the model's complexity and expressive power. choice(100, 500, 1000)
+min_samples_split: the minimum number of samples required for a split node. affect to the model's generalization performance.choice(2, 10, 20)
+min_samples_leaf: the minimum number of samples required for a leaf node.choice(1, 5, 10)

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

+RESULT: the best auc_weighted is 0.9997879003389194

+HYPER PARAMETERS: the best Run Hyperparameters:
+--min_samples_leaf
+1
+--min_samples_split
+2
+--n_estimators
+500

+IMPROVING: The metrics is very high.
+To improve it, add more data again.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+OVERVIEW; The deployed model predicts car acceptability.
+The model is deployed as a web service using Azure Container Instances, allowing users to make predictions based on the trained model.

+INSTRUCTION;
+- Get the Scoring URI; this is the endpoint you will be sending requests to.
+- Create a sample Input Data; This should match the format of the train data.
+- Convert Input to JSON; Convert the input data dictionary into a JSON string using the json.dumps() function.
+- Set Headers and Make Request; Set the headers for the request, which should include the content type as 'application/json'.
+Then, use the requests.post() method to send a POST request to the scoring URI with the JSON input data.
+- Get Predictions; The response object contains the predictions returned by the deployed model.
+You can extract the predictions using the .json() method.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: